Saturday, 13 March 2021

 Roberts Pass

-I actually wrote the next few paragraphs on the train ride home from Katoomba to capture some of the key details of Lindeman Pass.
-However, the extreme rainfall in March 2021 may have changed track conditions considerably - I am aware of some new landslides but not where they have occurred, it's likely they are in the unstable section on the east side of Sublime Point.
+I actually wrote the next few paragraphs on the train ride home from Katoomba to capture some of the key details of Lindeman Pass as I found it.
+However, the extreme rainfall in March 2021 may have changed track conditions considerably - I am aware of some new landslides but not where they have occurred, they are likely in the unstable section on the east side of Sublime Point.

 Lindeman Pass begins from the bottom of Roberts Pass where a reflective sign makes it quite clear this route is not for the faint of heart.
 That said, the first few hundred metres of the path is in good condition and easy to follow.